edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 ![image](EdgeX_SupportingServicesAlertsArchitecture.png)

-The diagram shows the high-level architecture of Alerts and Notifications.
-On the left side, the APIs are provided for other microservices, on-box applications, and off-box applications to use, and the APIs could be in REST, AMQP, MQTT, or any standard application protocols.
-Currently in EdgeX Foundry, the RESTful interface is provided.
+This diagram shows the high-level architecture of the notification service.
+On the left side, the APIs are provided for other micro services, on-box applications, and off-box applications to use.
+The APIs could be in REST, AMQP, MQTT, or any standard application protocols.

+!!!
+Note
+    Currently in EdgeX Foundry, only the RESTful interface is provided.

 On the right side, the notification receiver could be a person or an application system on Cloud or in a server room.
 By invoking the